North Korea abruptly bars foreign tourists from recently unveiled beach resort

 “More broadly, the opening of a major beach resort like Wonsan-Kalma helps to reinforce the state media narrative of Kim’s people-first policy and helps to balance out his greater focus on building up national defence,” Ms Lee added.

-Meanwhile, a Russian media report earlier cast doubt on the Wonsan Kalma resort area, saying locals posed as tourists to stage a lively scene during Mr Lavrov’s visit.
-Despite state claims of the resort’s popularity, the beach was largely deserted and the scenes appeared staged, according to Russia’s Kommersant newspaper, whose reporter accompanied Mr Lavrov during the visit.
+A Russian media report claimed locals had posed as tourists to stage a lively scene during Mr Lavrov’s visit.
+Despite state claims of the resort’s popularity, the beach was largely deserted, according to a reporter from the Kommersant newspaper, who accompanied Mr Lavrov.

-Some believe the ban on foreign tourists won’t be long-lived.
-“If foreign tourists aren't allowed to the site, no Russian rubles, Chinese yuans and dollars won’t come in.
-Then, North Korea can’t break even and it has to shut down the resort,” said Ahn Chan-il, head of the World Institute for North Korean Studies think tank in Seoul.
+Some believe the ban on foreign tourists won’t last long.
+“If foreign tourists aren’t allowed to the site, Russian rubles, Chinese yuans and dollars won’t come in.
+Then, North Korea can’t break even and it has to shut down the resort,” said Ahn Chan Il, head of the World Institute for North Korean Studies think tank in Seoul.

 Join our commenting forum